hackeriet/network/moon/README.md

 Observe as well:

-* The address reflects the geometry of the net, from the netmask we know is a /24,
+* The address reflects the geometry of the subnet, from the netmask we know is a /24
-* the address itself is a .1 because this interface will be the gateway for that subnet,
+* the address itself is a .1 because this interface will be the gateway for that subnet (daaah)
 * in the last line we add a vconfig command in order to trunk the traffic for this subnet through the spanning tree protocol.
 To explain it in an oversimplified way, we tell the switch downstream that we are sending traffic for a certain subnet over the same cable we use for